110 Fantastic And Unique Vintage Girl Names, With Meanings

 14. Annabelle

-This cute vintage girl’s name is seeing an upsurge along with the other ‘elle’ ending names.
+This is one of the cute baby girl names that is seeing an upsurge along with the other ‘elle’ ending names.
 Even the spelling looks more appealing than the streamlined Annabel.
 Annabelle refers to someone who is stylish, saucy, lively, and a tad upscale.

 15. Anne